Shravya9506/ISQA8600_DataExploration/DataExploration.md

   geom_point()
 ```

-**_Observation:_** I hope this plot will help our team with one of our research question where we wanted to find the demographics of the programs based on age, race and gender.
+**_Observation:_** I hope this plot will help our team with one of our research question where we wanted to find the demographics of the HFS programs based on age, race and gender.
 So this plot already helps us understand the averages of clients being enrolled into the program.

 ## Facet Grid